dev-dimas/resq-mobile/README.md

 <img src="https://github.com/dev-dimas/resq-mobile/blob/master/assets/images/feature-graphic.png?raw=true" style="padding-bottom: 15px" />
 </p>

-Welcome to the Resq Backend repository!
+Welcome to the Resq Mobile repository!
 This project contains the code for the Resq Mobile App, a platform dedicated to connecting leftover food sellers with potential buyers.
 Leftover food refers to items that need to be sold quickly as they are nearing their expiration date.
 In a world where food waste is a pressing issue, Resq provides an innovative solution to reduce waste by making leftover food accessible to those nearby, while also benefiting both sellers and buyers.

 ## Table of Contents